moisseev/rmexp/README.md

 # rmexp
-a perl script for automatic removal of old backups
+a Perl script set for automatic removal of old backups